 Most people whose relatives are visiting the U.S. buy the visitors health insurance in the USA.

 As soon as you make a purchase, you get a virtual ID card in the email.
-You can also download it at any time from our current clients section for many visitors health insurance plans.
+You can also download it at any time from our Client Center for many visitors health insurance plans.
 Most visitor health insurance plans from the USA will also send you the insurance card by postal mail to the mailing address you specified.
 The visitor should keep the insurance card handy at all times while in the U.S. and if possible, during travel as well.

 Most hope that they would not need to use the visitors health insurance.
 However, the insurance is meant for unforeseen circumstances that unfortunately do occur, when visitors fall sick or injured.
 Therefore, it is very wise to understand what kind of provider to use under what circumstances.
 However, in any case, you should be the best judge of your situation as it is not possible to give generic advice regarding what the most suitable place would be for you to go in a given specific situation.

 Irrespective of the type of medical provider you use, keep the list of participating providers in the PPO network handy, if the particular plan you have taken participates in the PPO network.
 You can always go to any provider of your choice, but visiting a provider in the PPO network (when applicable) is beneficial.
-You can look into our current clients section for PPO network directory, if applicable.
+You can look into our Client Center for PPO network directory, if applicable.
 Please read the international health insurance claims process for more details about the claims.

 If you have a minor condition that can be treated with over the counter medication or with the medication you brought with you from the home country, you can try that.